juliomotol/filament-password-confirmation/README.md

     ->routeName('confirm')
     ->routeUri('auth/confirm')
     ->routeMiddleware(FooMiddleware::class) // Accepts string|array
-    ->passwordTimeout(10800) // Accepts int|null that represents the number of seconds
+    ->passwordTimeout(10800) // Accepts int|null that represents the amount of seconds
 ```

 Optionally, you can publish the translations and views using.